cyclaero/ContentCGI/README.md

 Extensible FastCGI Daemon for FreeBSD

-### Building and installation on FreeBSD
+### Build, Installation and Launch on FreeBSD in about 5 minutes:

-Login as User root:
+Login as User root, and install the requisites:

-Install the requesites:
+    pkg install apache24
     pkg install clone
     pkg install subversion
     pkg install libobjc2
     pkg install icu

-Prepare the installation directory and checkout the sources
+Prepare the installation directory and checkout the sources:

     mkdir -p ~/install